 Even before you file a complaint in court, your attorney will begin collecting evidence to support your case.
 This includes things like:

 - Wage statements;

 - Benefit information;

 - Your employer’s sexual harassment policy and procedure documents; and

 - Medical and psychological records.

-You may have to be deposed (interviewed) by the other side’s attorney, but your lawyer will be by your side preparing you for and supporting you throughout the deposition process.
+You may have to be deposed (interviewed) by the opposing attorney.
+Your lawyer will be there to support you and ensure you are well-prepared for the deposition.

-If you have been a victim of sexual harassment, we can help you obtain the justice and compensation you deserve.
-Contact us online or give us a call at 818-340-5400 today to set up a consultation.
+If you have been a victim of sexual harassment, our sexual harassment attorneys are here to help you obtain the justice and compensation you deserve.
+We encourage you to reach out to us through our online contact form or by calling 818-340-5400 to schedule a free consultation.